cyclus/cyclus.github.com/source/cep/cep18.rst

 interaction is invoked during the tick phase in the current facility invocations purely by practice.
 There is no requirement for such behavior; for example, one could send an offer or request during the tock phase, which would be ignored until the proceeding resolve step.
-In general looksups for specific markets and dynamic casts to communicate with those markets are required.
+In general lookups for specific markets and dynamic casts to communicate with those markets are required.

 The MarketModel class defines a pure virtual function, **Resolve**, which is